hpcloud-mon/ansible-monasca-schema/README.md

   to specify that so it gets full access like the rest of the users.

 ## Running with Vertica
-- To run with vertica make sure that vertica is up and running and change the variable database_type in defaults to vertica.
+- To run with vertica make sure that vertica is up and running via the [Vertica Role](https://github.com/hpcloud-mon/ansible-vertica)
+- Change the variable database_type in defaults to vertica.
-- Then add in the users you want for your vertica database to the defaults.
+- Add in the users you want for your vertica database to the defaults.
+- If running in a cluster set the variable vertica_cluster to a comma separated list of the group of nodes you want apart of the cluster

 For Example:

 ```
+vertica_cluster: "10.10.10.1,10.10.10.2,10.10.10.3"
 vertica_users:
   - username: monitor
     password: password